For an affordable Wi-Fi 6 router, the TP-Link Archer AX21 meets expectations. (Photo: Alejandro Medellin)

 I let the Archer AX21 settle into its groove with some initial speed tests.
 I used four locations in my condo: five feet from the router, 15 feet away, my basement office, and the far corner of my third-floor bedroom (the ultimate Wi-Fi test zone).
 At five feet away, the Archer AX21 came out swinging with impressive download speeds of 813 Mbps — not too shabby!

 Moving 15 feet back, I saw a 43 percent drop; download speeds were at 463 Mbps.
-Next was down in the basement office, where I expected the Wi-Fi signal to struggle.
+Next, I went down to the basement office, where I expected the Wi-Fi signal to struggle.
 Sure enough, download speeds dipped another 28 percent to 330 Mbps.
 Finally, I trekked up to my bedroom on the third floor; download speeds surprised me with a 10 percent jump from the basement at 366 Mbps.

 If you live in a multi-level home, you might not get the speeds you’re expecting from the TP-Link Archer AX21.